SENSAAS/sensaas-py/README.md

  - Provides Similarity scores

- - Is free and open source
+ - The code is free to use and fully open‑source

 ## Requirements